What makes math problems hard for reinforcement learning: a case study: The cure: new algorithms

 \subsection{Supermoves}

 In automated reasoning or search problems where the minimal length solution has a theoretical lower bound that by far exceeds computational capabilities, it is clear that direct approach with fixed size steps is not going to succeed, unless the problem is easy and a large fraction of long paths meets the desired criteria.
-In order to reach extraordinary path lengths, one must allow progressively longer sequences of elementary moves to be added to the action space.
-Although this general strategy seems unavoidable in problems like the AC conjecture, it leads to many practical questions.
+In order to reach extraordinary path lengths, one must allow progressively longer sequences of elementary moves to be added to the action space.\footnote{In the AI approaches to theorem proving, this can be compared to constructing proofs of Lemmas and subgoals, which then can be used as building blocks in larger proofs \cite{yang2019coqgym,bansal2019holist,polu2020generative,polu2022formal}.} Although this general strategy seems unavoidable in problems like the AC conjecture, it leads to many practical questions.
 For example, what should be the selection criteria for such ``supermoves''?
 And, how often should they be added to the action space?

 In the context of the AC conjecture, a good example of such supermoves are the ``elementary M-transformations'' \cite{BurnsI, BurnsII}.
 These transformations trivialize $\AK(2)$ in just two steps, even though this presentation is known to admit the shortest AC trivialization path of length 14.
-A downside of elementary M-transformations, though, is that they are infinite in number, which complicates their application in classical search techniques.
+A downside of elementary M-transformations, though, is that they are infinite in number, which complicates their application in classical search techniques; rather, we need a finite action space with a relatively small number of supermoves.

-In our study, we explored the idea of identifying AC supermoves by selecting some frequently occurring subsequences of AC-moves in the paths discovered by Proximal Policy Optimization (PPO).
+In our study, we explored the simplest version of identifying AC supermoves by selecting some frequently occurring subsequences of AC-moves in the paths discovered by Proximal Policy Optimization (PPO).
 By extending the action space $A$ of the Markov Decision Process (MDP) with these subsequences and checking whether this enhanced action space helps our agent discover shorter paths of trivialization, we learned a few useful lessons:

 \begin{itemize}

 \item First, it helps to augment the action space with subsequences of different kind that include frequently occurring compositions of elementary moves as well as very rare ones.

 \item Also, in the early stage it helps to introduce several supermoves at once.